“Either you’re growing or you’re dying, there’s no in-between.”

-Today, on The Culture of Things (TCoT) Podcast, we are taking the opportunity to chat to Dr Slenders about the concept of lifetime employment versus lifelong employability.
+Today, on The Culture of Leadership (TCoT) Podcast, we are taking the opportunity to chat to Dr Slenders about the concept of lifetime employment versus lifelong employability.
 So, let’s unpack those areas a little bit further.

 The definition of lifetime is lasting or remaining in a particular state throughout a person’s life.
 Inherent to that is there isn’t a lot of change happening.
 It implies that a person can work in one company for their whole career or that the skills they gained at the formative stages of their career, i.e. university, first job etc., are going to be enough to keep them employed for their lifetime.

 This is a fixed mindset and outdated notion.

 When you consider that 25 of the jobs that exist now probably aren’t going to exist in another three years and 1 in 16 employees are going to have to find a different occupation by 2030, a fixed mindset is probably not the best mindset to have.

 The definition of lifelong is the duration of one’s life.
 There is no inherent meaning that things are going to stay the same.
 It requires participating effectively in the workplace and acquiring new skills.
 Skills that are going to keep individuals current and available for new assignments and roles through-out their lifetime or, however long they wish to be in the workforce.

 This is a growth mindset.
 The speed of the development is irrelevant, as long as it involves constant movement.

 There are many benefits to adopting the mindset which comes with lifelong employability and the two essential skills required are change agility and people skills; which include empathy and strong emotional intelligence.
 Dr Slenders view is that relationships are the basis of everything and the quality of relationships leads to a level of trust.
 She knows a thing or two about trust because she studied trust as part of her doctoral dissertation.